Azur-tsx/README-Factory/README.md

-# 🧠 README Factory — Make Your Profile Look Legit™ (FR)
+# 🧠 README Factory — Make Your GitHub Profile Look Legit™ (FR)

 > _Because nothing says “I’m a real dev” like a well-aligned emoji and a quote about debugging._